-Pipe Depth Depth to sleeve invert Minimum length of clear space
+Depth to sleeve invert Minimum length of clear space

 1.0 - 2.0m 4.0m

 2.0 - 3.0m 6.0m

 3.0 - 4.0m 8.0m

 - 2. The receiving end of the sleeve shall have a minimum 2 m length of clear working space adjacent to the building along the pipe alignment. - 3.
 The width of the clear working space shall comply with the easements widths detailed in the relevant section(s) of the Regional Standard for Water Services. - (ii) The sleeve should extend a minimum of 1.0 m and not less than half the sleeve invert depth outside of the building foundation.
-Greater clearances may be required at the discretion of Wellington Water. - (iii) The top of the sleeve must be a minimum of 600 mm depth below the underside of any slab / floor beams. - (iv) If sleeving is a condition of resource consent, an easement will be required to protect access to the working space. - (c) A host pipe is required as a mitigation against increased load and/or to preserve access for maintenance and future renewal.
-The host pipe shall be:

-- Designed and constructed as a drainage pipe that canto accommodate the proposed loading. - Sealed against ingress of groundwater at both ends. (ii) - Large enough to accommodate the existing replaced pipe replacement, including any collars or joints on the pipe (such as electrofusion (EF) couplers). - Sized such that it may admit a pipe large enough to accommodate the expected future capacity for the upstream catchment, regardless of the size of the existing pipe. - Constructed from approved materials compliant with this specification.
+Greater clearances may be required at the discretion of Wellington Water. - (iii) The top of the sleeve must be a minimum of 600 mm depth below the underside of any slab / floor beams. - (iv) If sleeving is a condition of resource consent, an easement will be required to protect access to the working space. - (c) The host pipe shall be: - (i) Designed and constructed to accommodate the proposed loading. - (ii) Sealed against ingress of groundwater at both ends. - (iii) Large enough to accommodate the replaced pipe, including any collars or joints on the pipe (such as electrofusion (EF) couplers). - (iv) Constructed from approved materials compliant with this specification.